 Forex is a popular alternative investment and can be a great way to diversify a portfolio.
 However, it does involve a significant amount of understanding and practice, and can be very risky.
 If direct forex investing seems daunting, you can still get exposure to forex markets by purchasing ETFs or other funds that focus on foreign currencies.

-You can build a diversified portfolio including forex ETFs and other investments using the SoFi Invest brokerage platform.
+You can build a diversified portfolio including forex ETFs and other investments using the SoFi Invest investing app.
 It allows you to research, track, and invest in stocks right from your phone.
 You can build a portfolio and see all your investing information in one simple dashboard.